-Here are some quick tips you can use when creating graphics for your WordPress website:
+Let’s explore some quick tips that you can use when applying images to your WordPress website.

 1. Stay away from clipart.